colefiscus/blockbreaker/README.md

 ## Current Issues

 - The app needs to be fully responsive, it is currently only suitable for desktop use.
-- Rarely a trivia question/answer will be displayed with odd characters - must translate before display.

 ## Future Iterations